frederic-perez/AmE-dictionary/data/dictionary.md

 __lucubration__ _n_
 __luculent__ _adj_ _(of language)_ Transparently clear; easily understandable. _A luculent oration._ _Syn_ lucid, perspicuous, pellucid, crystal clear, limpid
 __Luddite__ _n_ _slang_ :two: /LUH-dyte/ Luddite refers to someone who is opposed to change, and especially to technological change.
 One who fears technology (or new technology, as they seem pleased with how things currently are) _Call me a Luddite, but I enjoy the sense of privacy that comes with not owning a smartphone._
-__ludicrous__ _adj_ :pencil2::nine::m: /ˈlu dɪ krəs/ Ludicrous things are funny, absurd, or nonsensical.
+__ludicrous__ _adj_ :pencil2::nine::m: /ˈlu dɪ krəs/ /LOO-di-kruhs/ So absurd as to provoke laughter.
+Ludicrous things are funny, absurd, or nonsensical.
 If someone says something silly or far-fetched, you could say “That’s ludicrous!” :es: ridículo
 __ludicrousness__
 __lug nut__ _n_ :two::hammer: _NASCAR’s lug nut policy irks Stewart._
 __lug wrench__ _n_ :two::hammer: